Article ID: kb00360Last Modified: 14-Apr-2026

 1. Download and attach the VirtIO ISO

-2. Install virtio-serial driver
+2. Install the virtio-serial driver

 • Open Device Manager